AstraOpen-Collab/ed-mart/readme.md

 Welcome to ed-mart.
 A distributed event-driven digital marketplace, where buyers and sellers seamlessly connect in real-time!
 Leveraging the power of Red Hat OpenShift, Openvino, Kafka, Java, and Spring Boot.

+### Description

+The ed-mart project is inspired by the 2023 DevPost Hackathon under the codeshift challenge sponsored by [Redhat](https://www.redhat.com/en/technologies/cloud-computing/openshift) and [intel](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) for open collaboration challenge and career advancement under [AstraOpenCollab](https://inventicsflow.slack.com/archives/C05UETHQ8QG) community.
+This project is under continuous development using Java, Spring Boot, Spark, Openshift, Kafka and other tools to be added as development continues.
+It follows a microservices architecture where each service is designed to handle a specific functionality.
+The project utilizes various tools and technologies to enhance scalability, fault tolerance, and communication between services.

+### Architectural Design

 <p align="center">
     <img src="/ed-mart-platform.png" alt="ed-mart high level system design">
     <br />
     ed-mart - high level system Design
 </p>

-### Description

-The ed-mart project is inspired by the 2023 DevPost Hackathon under the codeshift challenge sponsored by [Redhat](https://www.redhat.com/en/technologies/cloud-computing/openshift) and [intel](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) for open collaboration challenge and career advancement under [AstraOpenCollab](https://inventicsflow.slack.com/archives/C05UETHQ8QG) community.
-This project is under continuous development using Java, Spring Boot, Spark, Openshift, Kafka and other tools to be added as development continues.
-It follows a microservices architecture where each service is designed to handle a specific functionality.
-The project utilizes various tools and technologies to enhance scalability, fault tolerance, and communication between services.

 ### Technologies and Patterns Used